nistvan86/esphome-q7rf/readme.md

     [C][q7rf.switch:x]:   Q7RF Resend interval: 60000 ms
     [C][q7rf.switch:x]:   Q7RF Turn on watchdog interval: 0 ms

-In Home Assistant under _Configuration_ → _Entities_ you should see a new switch with the same name you have specified ("Q7RF switch" in this example).
+In Home Assistant under _Settings_ → _Entities_ you should see a new switch with the same name you have specified ("Q7RF switch" in this example).
 In case you have disabled the automatic dashboard, add the switch to one of your dashboards.
 Find it and try toggling it.
 In the ESPHome log output you should see the component reacting:

     [D][switch:x]: 'Q7RF switch' Turning ON.
     [D][switch:x]: 'Q7RF switch': Sending state ON